 Assessment centres can feature a range of activities as recruiters try to find new and meaningful ways to assess candidates and enhance the candidate experience.
 The following are typical activities that may be encountered:

 - Representatives of the organisation will usually give a presentation about their role, the company values or recent projects.
-It is usually a nice ice-breaker but pay close attention as it may indicate the type of people they are looking for.
-You may also be asked to introduce yourself to their team and the other applicants too.
+It is usually a nice introduction to the day but pay close attention as it may indicate the type of people they are looking for.
+You may also be asked to introduce yourself to their team and the other applicants as part of an icebreaker.